 ND graduates interested in completing a residency have options through several programs approved by the Council on Naturopathic Medical Education (CNME).
 Some residencies are offered through accredited naturopathic medicine schools, while some are in hospital settings or private clinics.
 View a complete list of CNME approved programs.
 There is a universal application process for CNME residencies, and each program must meet high standards for recognition set by the CNME.

-Although the University does not offer naturopathic residencies on its campus at this time, ND graduates from NUHS are being accepted to some of the more prestigious residencies available nationwide, such as those offered by the Cancer Treatment Centers of America.
+Although the University does not offer naturopathic residencies on its campus at this time, ND graduates from NUHS are being accepted to some of the more prestigious residencies available nationwide.

 John Birdsall, ND

 Dr. John Birdsall completed a naturopathic oncology resident at Cancer Treatment Centers of America's Midwestern Regional Medical Center in Zion, Illinois.
 He feels the on-campus integrative medical clinic at NUHS uniquely prepared him to work successfully with MDs and other CTCA providers.
 Hear his story in this video.

 Nicholas Morgan, ND entered a CNME approved residency at an integrative arthritis care clinic in Lansing, Michigan after his graduation.
 This rheumatology sub-specialty requires an in-depth understanding of how to integrate naturopathic care with existing allopathic treatment, as well as applying radiology skills - both of which are emphasized within National University's ND program.

 Samantha Hoang, ND

 Dr. Samantha Hoang's ND degree from NUHS prepared her for her residency in integrative medicine at Cancer Treatment Centers of America in Oklahoma City.
 There, she collaborated with and learned from other naturopathic doctors, medical oncologists, radiologists, surgeons, and dieticians.
 Read more about Dr. Hoang.